2024 PDC Pro Tour

 The 2024 PDC Pro Tour was a series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
 Players Championships and European Tour events are the events that make up the Pro Tour.
-There were thirty Players Championship events and thirteen PDC European Tour events, as well as 24 events for the Challenge and Development Tours, and the Women's Series.
+There were thirty Players Championship events, thirteen PDC European Tour events, 24 events for the Challenge and Development Tours, as well as the Women's Series.

 Dave Chisnall topped the 2024 Pro Tour Order of Merit, with Luke Littler, Luke Humphries, Stephen Bunting and Ryan Searle completing the top five.

 Prize money

 This is how the prize money was divided: